 Let’s say you’re doing OMAD.
 That one meal a day is your one chance to get protein, essential fatty acids, vitamins, minerals, and other nutrients into your body.

 In terms of macronutrients (protein, fat, and carbs), worry about protein first and the other macros second.
-Most people should shoot for at least 100 grams of protein per day, and active folks will likely need more to maintain muscle.[*]
+Most people should shoot for at least 1 gram of protein per kilogram of body weight, and active folks will need more to support exercise and maintain muscle.[*]

 To meet your micronutrient needs, look to nutrient-dense foods like meat, fish, organ meat, fruits, and vegetables.
 Grains?
 Not so much.